|Applies To||All RSA Products|

 - Click Share to upload the file to the case.

-See Knowledge Base article 000026364 - How to upload files onto the RSA Secure FTP (SFTP) site for review by Customer Support
+Refer to the knowledge base article entitled How to upload files onto the RSA Secure FTP (SFTP) site for review by Customer Support for more information about this method.

 If none of the above are suitable for the data you need to send, please discuss your requirements with RSA Customer Support.

-Notify the RSA support engineer assigned to your case if you are having difficulty sending files to RSA Support.
+Notify the support engineer assigned to your case if you are having difficulty sending files.

 - The size of the file